 How we can help your client

-When we read the disclosure, typically we identify further disclosure you can obtain (and we’ll tell you how) so that you’re prepared with a defence to the 253(1)(b) in your back pocket if your Charter arguments bounce off the wall (or it looks that way).
+We read the disclosure.
+We will find defences you spot and some you probably won’t.
+We’ll discuss it with you so you can form your plan to defend your client.
+Typically we identify further disclosure you can obtain (and we’ll tell you how) so that you’re prepared with a defence to the 253(1)(b) in your back pocket if your Charter arguments fall flat (or it looks that way).
 We’ll tell you our ideas on how to build the argument, run the argument and we’ll share what we’ve got to put it all together.

 Training lawyers (and even the police!)